-My colleague Dany Casey notes that there is the PenFriend has broad usage for any instance where the student would benefit from receiving that feedback from referencing their work.
+My colleague Dany Casey notes that the PenFriend has broad usage for any instance where the student would benefit from receiving feedback by referencing their work.
 She's used it for math worksheets, story outlines, calendar, instructions, etc.

 Many thanks to Dany Casey and Clare Scallon, both TSBVI colleagues. for sharing their wisdom on the PenFriend and the ways in which the PenFriend has been used for instruction with their students.

 - In conjunction with the Wheatley Tactile Diagramming Kit, the PenFriend can be used to label tactile diagrams.
 See picture at the top of the blog of the Moon Lander.

 - The PenFriend can be used to label simple tables and graphs made with the Wheatley Kit or to label tactile graphics if the student is able to use them.

 - The PenFriend can be used for definitions.
 In the picture below, the student has used square labels for the words and circular labels for matching definitions.
 The instructor will want to keep a print list of the definitions for reference.

 - The PenFriend can be used by the student to label a tactile diagram as a check for understanding (assessment) after initial instruction.

 Video Demonstrations of the PenFriend and Wheatley Tactile Diagramming Kit

 The video clip below shows how to place labels on a diagram and notes that PenFriend labels can be added.